COVID: Review the latest FCDO Travel Advice before travelling to or from Greenland

 Greenland Travel Guide: 8 Days to Enjoy a Greenland holiday!
 Travelers on a Greenland trip will be able to enjoy many things to do while they are in the midst of this picturesque country.
 Some of the popular activities to participate in include horseback riding, hiking, water skiing, sailing, and photography.
 For those interested in more ice castle experiences, there are numerous opportunities for the adventurous tourist to go on a snowboarding trip.
 Those who would rather explore the land of green leaves may want to visiterie caves and icebergs on the west coast of Greenland.

-Up to date information for vaccinations before you travel to Greenland are available from the NHS website
+Up to date information for vaccinations before you travel to Greenland are available from the NHS Fit for Travel website.

 For up to date information around safety and security in Greenland read the Foreign & Commonwealth Office latest information for Greenland.